-Starting at USDA’s National Headquarters in Washington, D.C. and expanding to our 17 urban hubs across the nation and beyond, People’s Gardens will engage the community to:
+See what’s happening at the USDA’s headquarters garden in Washington, D.C. and our 17 urban hubs and locations across the nation and beyond.

 All gardens located on federal property will donate food to local communities.

 The People’s Garden was named in honor of USDA’s founder, President Abraham Lincoln, who described USDA as “The People’s Department.”
-The first People’s Garden at USDA headquarters was started by Agriculture Secretary Tom Vilsack on February 12, 2009 – Lincoln’s 200th birthday.
+Secretary Tom Vilsack started the first People’s Garden on February 12, 2009 – Lincoln’s 200th birthday.

 Did You Know?

 'Abraham Lincoln' is an heirloom variety of tomato named after the President in 1923 by the W. H. Buckbee seed company of Rockford, Illinois.
 It is one of the great tomato classics and excellent for making tomato juice, ketchup and slicing.